 Well-Intentioned Extremist: Apparently has the means to get the students off the island, but is instead keeping them there, supposedly to combat the aftereffects of The World's Most Despair-Inducing Incident.

-The true mastermind behind Monobear, whose identity is revealed in the final chapter of the game.
+The true mastermind behind Monokuma, whose identity is revealed in the final chapter of the game.
 This version of Junko is an AI which was brought into the New World simulation by Izuru Kamukura.
 Her goal is to download herself into the minds of the "executed" students, which would essentially clone herself.
 She would then go on to seize the technology from the Future Foundation, with the intent of turning the entire world into copies of herself.
 However, she is defeated when the surviving students refuse to "graduate" and allow her to possess their classmates, instead choosing to accept their grim pasts and resolving to create their own future.
-Usami then appears and destroys AI Junko, freeing the world from her influence.
+Usami then appears and destroys AI Enoshima, freeing the world from her influence.

 Attack of the 50-Foot Whatever: She's absolutely gigantic, to the point that the courtroom's wall is removed in order for there to be enough space for her, and even then you usually can't see much more than her upper body.